Set Up Salesforce Identity SSO with Heroku

 - In the Heroku web interface, select the Heroku Enterprise Team for which you want to set up SSO.

-- In the settings tab for this Team, upload the IdP metadata file you downloaded from Salesforce.
+- Go to the settings tab and upload the IdP metadata file you downloaded from Salesforce.
 You will see that identity federation is enabled on the Heroku side.

 Link Salesforce Identity to Heroku